rackerlabs/docs-developer-blog/_posts/2018-08-16-oracle-goldengate-basics.md

 ### Why Use GoldenGate?

-The following list highlights some reasons to use Goldegate:
+Some reasons to use Goldegate include the following items:

 -	Data movement is in real-time and reduces latency.
 -	Only committed transactions are moved, enabling consistency and improving